redpanda-data/console/docs/config/hosting.md

     Default: `true`

 ## Example
-For the curious, here is an example scenario that, albeit pretty contreived, should illustrate nicely how double removal could a problem:
+For the curious, here is an example scenario that, albeit pretty contreived, should illustrate nicely how double removal could be a problem:

 > - Traefik configured to route `/topics` to Kowl and enabled "StripPrefix" middleware
 > - Kowl configured with the default settings